kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 using only `|` between the names of the modules is recommended for clarity, any value that can construct a valid regular expression can be used.
-Note also that `modparam` throws error only when no module name is matched and no parameter is set, if the list of modules in `modname` includes a wrong name, Kamailio starts.
+Note also that `modparam` throws error only when no module name is matched and no parameter is set.
+If the list of modules in `modname` includes a wrong name, Kamailio starts.
 For example setting `modname` to `msilo|notamodule` does not result in a startup error if `msilo` module is loaded.
 Be also careful with expressions than can match more module names than wanted, for example setting `modname` to `a|b` can